Skip to main content

 You may have to wait a few hours before you're allowed to eat anything.

-Avoid driving for up to 6 weeks after a caesarean birth.
+Avoid driving for up to 6 weeks after a caesarean.

 1. Lie on your back in the centre of the bed with both knees bent.

-2. Roll over to your side without twisting too much (keep your knees bent).
+2. Roll over to your side without twisting too much (keeping your knees bent).

-3. With your top arm well in front of you, push your upper body forward and up, and allow your legs to go down at the same time.
-Remember to keep breathing.
+3. Use your arms to push your upper body forward and up, and allow your legs to go down at the same time - keep breathing as you do this.

 Recovery at home

-Caring for a newborn baby is demanding and can make your recovery challenging.
+Caring for a newborn baby is demanding and can make your recovery more difficult.

 Like any operation, your body needs time to recover after a caesarean birth.
 Rest is part of this recovery process.